dnmfarrell/perltricks-static/content/article/prevent-harmful-updates-with-versionlock.md

     $ sudo yum versionlock add my-package

+As you can see, the commands for dnf and yum are the same.
 You can lock multiple packages in one command.
-I used this to lock all of the kernel-related modules:
+Here's how I prevent my system from upgrading the kernel packages:

     $ sudo dnf versionlock add kernel-0:4.3.5-300.fc23 kernel-modules-0:4.3.5-300.fc23 kernel-core-0:4.3.5-300.fc23 kernel-devel-0:4.3.5-300.fc23

 ### List locked packages

-To see what packages are locked, use the `list` command:
+To see which packages are locked, use the `list` command:

     $ dnf versionlock list
     Last metadata expiration check: 0:00:00 ago on Mon Mar 21 20:58:57 2016.